hchen725/BMI206_MicrobialNetworkAnalysis/README.md

 # BMI206_MicrobialNetworkAnalysis
-Indiviudal analysis for BMI206 project
+Indiviudal analysis for BMI206 project.
+Analysis of adjacency matrix for five species from Kim et al. (BMC Bioinformatics, 2019)